 The link input permits an action to happen once the content in the section is pressed.
-For example, you can press a button and it will go to what ever the link points to - a web page, open a form, submit a form or send an email, or open up a page or different section in the App.
+For example, you can press a button and it will go to whatever the link points to - a web page, open a form, submit a form or send an email, or open up a page or different section in the App.
 Here is the syntax that you type into the link field depending on what kind of action you want to happen.

 Here are some Examples of the Syntax you can use for various link types.

-To navigate to and show a section or page: show:label
+To navigate to and show a section or page: show:label of section/page

 To show a section or a page when a password is entered: show:label,password

 Link to Web Page: http://www.xyz.com